firefly-iii/docs/docs/docs/firefly-iii/concepts/budgets.md

 Firefly III also features categories.
 These are also interesting and useful, but slightly different.

 Each budget is valid for the current time period only (look to the top right).
-First, set the amount that is available to you by clicking the pencil icon next to "*Available in ~~~*".
+First, set the amount that is available to you by clicking the pencil icon next to *"Available in \~\~\~"*.
 By default, this is zero.

 Then, create some budgets with the "Create a budget" button either in the center of the screen or in the top right menu.
 All you need for a budget is a name.